-Having a virtual event but you still want your audience to benefit from the same types of presentations and meetings they'd have face-to-face?
-Guidebook allows you to easily link to videos and live streams in both the app and our web offering, Guidebook Web.
+Are you having a virtual event but you still want your audience to benefit from the same types of presentations and meetings they'd have face-to-face?
 Pair this with the Session Discussions feature and in-app networking tools, and you'll have a more engaged audience than at a traditional in-person event!

-We’ve made incorporating Zoom meetings into your sessions even easier!
+We’ve made incorporating Zoom meetings into your sessions and custom list items even easier!
 Key points to keep in mind with our Zoom integration:

 - You must be a licensed Zoom member; it cannot be used with a free license